 If you want to install multiple new windows with your skylight, it can be helpful to get a total cost estimate for new windows by using our local windows cost calculator.

 Skylight windows are one of the best options for ventilation and safety in an attic room with slanted ceilings.
 That’s because you can’t fit most standard windows in that angled setup without them leaking.
 Skylight windows are designed to keep the water out, but they will also help allow air into your home or even allow escaping during a fire if that’s a concern.

 Although skylights are one of the least common windows used in homes today, they are still a great option for bringing sunlight in through the roof of the home.

 Unlike most windows installed on a home, maintenance is vitally important for skylight windows.
 If they aren’t maintained properly they will eventually start leaking and cause issues in your home.
 Annually inspect your skylights from the roof while paying particular attention to the flashing surrounding the skylight.

 Potentially Damaging UV Rays

 If you’re going to install a skylight window over top of furniture, carpeting or other items in your home that can be damaged by UV light you should consider a Low-E treatment to help keep out the more damaging rays.
 It will keep UV rays from making it into your home and help keep everything in better shape overall.

-Skylight windows are a nice option for accenting your home and bringing in more light; yet they can also ventilate a room or even provide an escape route.
-If you do decide to have a skylight window added to your home make sure that it’s sealed with flashing properly and consider adding in things like insulated glass and low-e treatments to help protect your home and keep it insulated.
+Replacement skylight windows are a nice option for accenting your home and bringing in more light; yet they can also ventilate a room or even provide an escape route.
+They often pair well with other popular window types.
+If you do decide to have a skylight window added to your home make sure that it is sealed with flashing properly and consider adding in things like insulated glass and low-e treatments to help protect your home and keep it insulated.